SAP-samples/btp-terraform-samples/released/discovery_center/mission_4441/minimal_setup_trial/step1/README.md

 ## Overview

-This sample shows how to create a landscape for the Discovery Center Mission - [Get Started with SAP Build Code and Joule using Generative AI](https://discovery-center.cloud.sap/missiondetail/4441/)
+This sample shows how to create a landscape for the Discovery Center Mission - [Get Started with SAP Build Code and Joule using Generative AI](https://discovery-center.cloud.sap/missiondetail/4441/) for a Trial account.

 ## Content of setup

 The setup comprises the following resources:

-- Creation of the SAP BTP subaccount
 - Entitlements of services
 - Subscriptions to applications
 - Role collection assignments to users
-- Management of users and roles on org and space level

 ## Deploying the resources